cfinke/Channel-Two/README.md

 ![](screenshots/in-browser.jpg)

-All you have to do is define the schedule in the [cron-style](https://en.wikipedia.org/wiki/Cron) `schedule.txt` file, run a PHP script, and then open the `channel-two.html` in a browser window.
+All you have to do is define the schedule in the [cron-style](https://en.wikipedia.org/wiki/Cron) `schedule.txt` file, run a [PHP script](parse-schedule.php) to process the schedule and generate [some JavaScript](programming.js), and then open the `channel-two.html` in a browser window.
 It will play your scheduled programming as long as you let it.

 ## Requirements